godspeedelbow/writing/async-await.md

 **Note:**
 - there's a need for nested Promises because earlier data (e.g. `user`) needs to be accessible to be used later (i.e. when logging it)
 - you can also store data in the outer function scope of `run`.
-Then you don't need to nest Promises, as they all have access to the data via the scope of `run`
-- you can also use a Promise library to store the data on a context object so that it is available in subsequent Promises (usually via `this`)
+Then you don't need to nest Promises, as they all have access to the data via the scope of `run`.
+You can also use a Promise library to store the data on a context object so that it is available in subsequent Promises (usually via `this`).
+However, both solutions don't scale well as functionality increases in complexity

 ### `async` module